letsrockit/public/qwlydgltzq-backend-engineer-senior-node-js.md

 ## Backend Engineer (Senior, node.js)
 #### San Francisco, CA

+### Job Description
-### Job DescriptionAs a senior backend engineer at our company you will be responsible for the REST API that clients use for transactional operations, and a persistent websocket service for low latency messaging.
+As a senior backend engineer at our company you will be responsible for the REST API that clients use for transactional operations, and a persistent websocket service for low latency messaging.
 You will help build and maintain microservices that dispatch push notifications to mobile clients, handle messaging, analytics, and other core business features.

 ### What you'll do
 + You will help build a system that is scalable, maintainable, and secure